COVID-19: Our Approach and Updates Learn More ›

 In the field hiking and on the via ferratas

 Masks are not required while actively hiking

-Masks are required during some sections of the via ferrata
+Masks are recommended during some sections of the via ferrata

 Masks must be worn at the helipad and during heli-huddles

 At lunchtime, remain in your cohort and distanced 2 metres (6 feet) minimum from other cohorts

 Masks are mandatory during massage appointments and during morning warm-up class

 Masks are otherwise recommended, but not strictly required, in other areas of the lodge